-Kraken is one of the largest cryptocurrency exchanges available today.
-As a high-volume trader, though, it’s probably better for experienced and intermediate traders who have some knowledge of currency exchanges.
+The Kraken exchange is one of the largest cryptocurrency exchanges available today.
+As a high-volume trading platform, though, it’s probably better for experienced and intermediate traders who have some knowledge of currency exchanges.
 Even with 24/7 customer support and excellent security protocols, it can be daunting for the novice.

 - Kraken VS Gemini